If you are thinking about applying to Pacific, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $55.

-Students who submit their applications for Fall should hear back from Pacific by December 20.
+Students who submit their applications to Pacific for fall semester should anticipate a decision by March 18.

-Mark your calendar!
-The Early Action deadline is November 15, which is coming up fast!
-Pacific will release EA admissions decisions no later than January 15.
+🗓️ The Early Action deadline is November 15.
+Pacific will release EA admissions decisions no later than December 20.

 Schools that are moderately difficult to get into, like Pacific, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|